Treat yourself to this colorful and delicious Banh Mi Bowl with Vietnamese Peanut Sauce! It’s a fun twist on the classic Banh Mi Sandwich.

 Although it can be a somewhat tricky cuisine for vegetarians (fish sauce, etc.), I absolutely love Vietnamese food.
 The complex balance of sweet, salty, spicy, bitter, and sour flavors is seriously crave worthy.

-One of my favorite Vietnamese restaurants here in Dallas, Nammi, serves a dish that’s basically a deconstructed Bahn Mi sandwich.
+One of my favorite Vietnamese restaurants here in Dallas, Nammi, serves a dish that’s basically a deconstructed Banh Mi sandwich.
 It’s super tasty, and from the minute I first tried it, I couldn’t wait to create something similar at home.

-My Bahn Mi Bowl features elements of the classic sandwich (pickled veggies, jalapenos, and cilantro), as well as a few unique additions (jasmine rice, sauteed cabbage, and peanut sauce).
+My Banh Mi Bowl features elements of the classic sandwich (pickled veggies, jalapenos, and cilantro), as well as a few unique additions (jasmine rice, sauteed cabbage, and peanut sauce).
 The peanut sauce recipe is adapted from a Craftsy class I took recently.

 One of my goals this year is to learn a new cooking techniques.
 I’ve taken Craftsy classes before (check out how I learned to make cake pops), and I really enjoyed them.
 This time, I signed up for the Mastering Modern Sauces class, and it was awesome!